FlowFuse/flowfuse/docs/install/kubernetes/stacks.md

  There is an example `Dockerfile` and `package.json` in the [node-red-container](https://github.com/flowforge/helm/tree/main/node-red-container) directory of the [helm](https://github.com/flowforge/helm) project.
-This will start with `nodered/node-red:latest` as it's base and then add the required FlowForge components.
+This will start with `nodered/node-red:latest` as it's base and then add the required FlowFuse components.

 Builds of this container for amd64, arm64 and armv7 are built for every release and published to Docker hub as [flowforge/node-red](https://hub.docker.com/r/flowforge/node-red).
 These can be used as a base to build custom stacks.